 CM3: How Nurse Case Managers Add Value to Workers’ Compensation Claims

-Workers Comp claims a nurse case managers and add value.
+Workers Comp claims a nurse case manager and add value.
 Mary O’Donoghue, Vice President, Medical Services Helmsman Management Services

 Stephanie Perilli, Senior Director, Medical & Health Management The Home Depot